 The last platform on our list is Webflow, a visual website builder with its own native blogging tool.
 One of the things you’ll notice right away is that Webflow is an amazingly flexible tool that doesn’t require you to write code to create a custom blog.

 If you decide to use it, you’ll also soon notice that its flexibility is both the platform’s strength and weakness.
-The strength part lies in its ability to adapt to any design and page outline you set.
-Its weakness is that for some users having that many options can be overwhelming – even when starting with a premade template.
-For that reason, many users have embedded their DropInBlog blog into their Webflow site.
+The strength lies in its ability to adapt to any design and page outline you set.
+Its weakness is that for some users, having that many options is overwhelming – even when starting with a premade template.

 Steep learning curve aside, Webflow’s editor lets you add headings, simple text, images, and videos.
-You can also embed products from your online store – which isn’t something you see often among enterprise blogging platforms.
+You can also embed products from your online store, which isn’t something you see often among enterprise blogging platforms.
 It lets you manage your blog with your team members via user roles, too.

 For tracking your blog’s performance, you can easily connect Google Analytics to your Webflow blog – but you’ll have to track your blog’s metrics from your GA4 account.